Do you struggle with constant negative thoughts about yourself? Is your self-talk consistently negative, judgmental, or even cruel?

-Psychologist and researcher Kristen Neff has spend years studying the psychological mechanisms behind self-compassion and documenting their benenefical effects.
-She’s identified 3 core elements and skills behind self-compassion—self-kindness, interconnection, and mindfulness—and shown how we can use these skills to dramtically improve our wellbeing, including quieting our negative self-talk.
+Psychologist and researcher Kristen Neff has spent years studying the psychological mechanisms behind self-compassion and documenting their beneficial effects.
+She’s identified 3 core elements and skills behind self-compassion—self-kindness, interconnection, and mindfulness—and shown how we can use these skills to dramatically improve our wellbeing, including quieting our negative self-talk.

 Let’s jump right in.

 1. Treat yourself as you would treat a friend

 Ironically, most people with a harsh inner critic and extremely negative self-talk toward themselves are quite compassionate and loving with other people.
 In fact, this has probably crossed your mind more than once and led to some frustration:

 When people come to me after a struggle or making a mistake, I don’t judge them or tell them what failure they are.
 I just listen and try to be supportive.
 Why can’t I just do that for myself!

 Actually, you can.
 Trouble is, while it’s relatively easy to be supportive and compassionate with other people’s failings and mistakes, it’s hard—often really hard—to do with ourselves.